nduytg/home-docker-registry/README.md

 5. Change the Auth method to Token, instead of htpasswd

 6. Enable Docker proxy feature, cache dockerhub image on local to avoid the Dockerhub rate limit issue

+7. Review the pod resources limit + namespace setup

+8. Do security hardening for the service

 # Reference